guricoder/task-1/README.md

-first task in apex planet as an inter
+first task in apex planet as an intern